-Before the test, your doctor will inject a substance made up of sugar and radioactive material.
-This material will be attracted to cells with high levels of activity, which is common near cancer cells.
-On the PET scan, areas of activity show up brighter than other areas.
+Before the test, a technologist will inject a substance made up of sugar molecules labeled with radioactive material.
+This material will be drawn to cells with high levels of metabolic activity, such as cancer cells.
+On the PET scan, areas of high activity show up brighter than other areas.
 After the scan, your doctor may order more tests to get detailed information about any suspicious areas.

 Your doctor may ask you not to eat for several hours before the test.
-If you have diabetes or you other illnesses, you’ll receive special instructions.
-You must remove metal jewelry and other objects before the test, and you may be asked to change into a hospital gown.
+If you have diabetes or other illnesses, you’ll receive special instructions to ensure the test gives accurate results.
+You must remove metal jewelry and other objects before the test, and you should let your doctor know if you have any metal inside of your body because it could affect how the scan sees the images.
+You may be asked to change into a hospital gown.